 When playing this Windows 8 games, as you start a level, you have a single worker and you need to send him to do different tasks.
 He can build things, collect resources and clear obstacles.

-Collecting resources is the most important aspect of your moment to moment gameplay.
-You need wood, stone and food.
+Collecting resources is the most important aspect of your moment-to-moment gameplay in this games.
+You need wood, stone, and food.
 And of course, gold.
 Each resource has its use, depending on what you are trying to do.
 Wood is used for constructions, as is stone.
 Gold is used to pay other characters, and food is for when you need your workers to put in extra effort.

 Obstacles come in many forms.
 For things that require simple labor, like holes and debris, you normally only need food for your workers' trouble.
 The great thing about these obstacles is that you get resources out of them most of the time.
 Other types of obstacles can be quite troublesome, like bandits or jackals.
 The latter can be taken care of by your own character, who scares them off, but bandits require special law enforcement that is found in certain levels and needs to be paid in gold.